mrquincle/mrquincle/README.md

 # Hi there 👋

+## New opportunity

+On the moment I'm quite excited because it's my first opportunity since quite some time that the world opened up to me.
+I'm looking for work opportunities in which I can use my expertise in machine learning and/or embedded engineering for the greater good.

 ## Crownstone

-👯 I’m working with my team at Crownstone on an open-source switch/dimmer which is better then anything before! 😄 Check it out at <https://crownstone.rocks> and tell me what you think.
+👯 I've worked with my team at Crownstone on an open-source switch/dimmer which is better then anything before! 😄 Check it out at <https://crownstone.rocks>.
 Also check out the firmware itself, which is called [bluenet](https://github.com/crownstone/bluenet/).

 What's cool about it?